tensorflow/models/official/README.md

 ---

-Below is the list of the models available.
+Below is a list of the models available.

 [mnist](mnist): A basic model to classify digits from the MNIST dataset.